-During the past three financial years, the general development of our business has been affected, and will continue to be affected, by decisions made by the Government of Canada and its relevant departments and agencies, including the Canadian Radio-television and Telecommunications Commission (CRTC), ISED, Canadian Heritage and the Competition Bureau.
-Although most of our retail services are not price-regulated, government agencies and departments such as those mentioned above continue to play a significant role in regulatory matters such as mandatory access to networks, spectrum auctions, the imposition of consumer-related codes of conduct, approval of acquisitions, broadcast and spectrum licensing, foreign ownership requirements and control of copyright piracy.
-Refer to section 8, Regulatory environment of the BCE 2019 MD&A, BCE 2020 MD&A and BCE 2021 MD&A contained in the BCE 2019 Annual Report, BCE 2020 Annual Report and BCE 2021 Annual Report, respectively, for a discussion of the regulatory initiatives and proceedings that influenced, in the financial years ended December 31, 2019, 2020 and 2021, and may in the future influence, the general development of our business.
+During the past three financial years, the general development of our business has been affected, and will continue to be affected, by decisions made by the Government of Canada and its relevant departments and agencies, including the CRTC, ISED, Canadian Heritage and the Competition Bureau.
+Although most of our retail services are not price-regulated, government agencies and departments such as those mentioned above continue to play a significant role in regulatory matters such as establishing and modifying regulations for mandatory access to networks, spectrum auctions, the imposition of consumer-related codes of conduct, approval of acquisitions, broadcast and spectrum licensing, foreign ownership requirements, privacy and cybersecurity obligations and control of copyright piracy.
+Refer to section 8, Regulatory environment of the BCE 2020 MD&A, BCE 2021 MD&A and BCE 2022 MD&A contained in the BCE 2020 Annual Report, BCE 2021 Annual Report and BCE 2022 Annual Financial Report, respectively, for a discussion of the regulatory initiatives and proceedings that influenced, in the financial years ended December 31, 2020, 2021 and 2022, and may in the future influence, the general development of our business.